Lockheed YF-22: F-22 production

 In many respects, the YF-22s were different from EMD/production F-22s as the design progressed from relatively immature Configuration 632/1132 to the final Configuration 645.
 Contrary to the F-117 Nighthawk, which was initially difficult to control because of small vertical stabilizers, the YF-22 had its fin area over-specified by Lockheed.
 Therefore, the company reduced the size of those on F-22s by 20–30 percent.
 Lockheed and its partners recontoured the shape of the wing and stabilator trailing edges to improve aerodynamics, strength, and stealth characteristics; the wing and stabilitor sweep was reduced by 6° from 48°.
+Overall length was reduced by 2 ft, while wingspan increased by 1.5 ft.
 The shapes of the radome and fuselage were changed to improve radar performance and aerodynamics.
-The dedicated airbrake was eliminated in favor of feathering control surfaces using the control laws.
+The dedicated airbrake was eliminated in favor of feathering control surfaces, deflecting the flaps and ailerons in opposite directions to increase drag, using the flight control laws.
 The systems arrangement and structural design were refined.
 Finally, to improve pilot visibility, the canopy was moved forward 178 mm, and the engine inlets were moved rearward 356 mm.

 Accidents

-In April 1992, the second YF-22 crashed on the runway while executing a landing go-around demonstration at Edwards AFB.
-The test pilot, Tom Morgenfeld, escaped without injury.
-The cause of the crash was found to be a flight control software error that failed to prevent a pilot-induced oscillation while performing a low altitude demonstration flight.
+On 25 April 1992, the second YF-22 crashed on the runway while executing a landing go-around demonstration at Edwards AFB.
+The test pilot, Tom Morgenfeld, did not eject but escaped without injury.
+The cause of the crash was found to be a flight control software error that failed to prevent a pilot-induced oscillation (PIO) while performing a low altitude demonstration flight.
 The aircraft was superficially repaired but never flew again and was later used as an antenna test model.
 In light of this mishap, the F-22 flight control laws, the algorithms governing how control inputs translate into aircraft motions and reactions, were altered to better account for non-linear effects of control surface rate/position saturation and PIO triggering mechanisms.